What makes people read your website? Tuesday October 20, 2009

 Left of centre

-Thanks to Richard Flewitt at New Edge, I heard about an interesting article on how people read online content.
+I recently heard about an interesting article on how people read online content.
 In the article on Ragan.com, writer Gerry McGovern describes how one of his clients had a task they wanted employees to undertake on their intranet site.
 They placed the task right in the centre column of their site home page, thinking employees would quickly identify it.
 But out of 15 people, only one noticed the task!
 Apparently this all comes down to the way people tend to read websites.
 They expect to see a menu or links to the most important content on the left hand side.

 More than the F factor